 - Other injuries

 Deaths caused by auto accidents, falls, and contact with objects accounted for 75 percent of all work-related fatalities.

 Workers’ Compensation Provides Benefits to Surviving Family Members

 In Ohio, like many other states across the country, the workers’ compensation system provides benefits when a work-related accident, injury, or illness causes the death of an employee.
 These benefits are available as both accrued compensation and death benefits.
 These are:

-- Accrued benefits – The worker was receiving workers’ compensation benefits before death, and some payments are still owed up to the date of death.
+- Accrued benefits – The worker was receiving workers’ compensation benefits before death, and some payments are still owed up to death.
 Family members can receive the benefits due to the employee.

 - Death benefits – The worker dies as the result of an occupational disease or accident.
 Family members can file for and obtain death benefit payments that will continue as long as they are eligible.

 Who Is Eligible to Receive Ohio Death Benefits?

-Only certain family members may obtain the workers’ compensation death benefits, though the system does acknowledge that some situations are unique.
+Only certain family members may obtain the workers’ compensation death benefits, though the system acknowledges that some situations are unique.
 Eligible family members include: